RudolfVonKrugstein/jshaskell-blog/3_FirstInteractive/FirstInteractiveApplication.md

 # Drawing on the canvas

-Example code for drawing on the canvas in javascript looks like this:</div>
+Example code for drawing on the canvas in javascript looks like this:

 ```javascript
 context = document.getElementById("canvas").getContext("2d");<br />